RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/creating-support-package.md

     The package is created and downloaded by your browser.

 {{%expand "The package creation failed with an error?
 You can't access the UI?" %}}
-If package creation fails with `internal error` or if you cannot access the UI, create a support package for the cluster from the command-line with:

-- On any one of the nodes in the cluster, run: `/opt/redislabs/bin/rladmin cluster debug_info`
+If package creation fails with `internal error` or if you cannot access the UI, create a support package for the cluster from the command-line on any of the nodes in the cluster with the command: `/opt/redislabs/bin/rladmin cluster debug_info`

 - If `rladmin cluster debug_info` fails for lack of space in the `/tmp` directory, you can:

     1. Change the storage location where the support package is saved: `rladmin cluster config debuginfo_path <path>`

         The `redislabs` user must have write access to the storage location.
     1. On any one of the node in the cluster, run: `rladmin cluster debug_info`

-    - If `rladmin cluster debug_info` fails for another reason, you can create a support package for the cluster from the command-line with:

-        - On each node of the cluster, run: `/opt/redislabs/bin/debuginfo`
+- If `rladmin cluster debug_info` fails for another reason, you can create a support package for the cluster from the command-line on each node in the cluster with the command: `/opt/redislabs/bin/debuginfo`

 Upload the tar archive to [Redis Labs Support](https://support.redislabs.com).
 The path to the archive is shown in the command output.
 {{% /expand%}}